Root Canals in Philadelphia, PA

 Our Dental Team Makes Your Comfort a Priority

 Our entire dental care team puts your comfort first in everything we do, and we’re especially sensitive to your feelings about root canals.
 To help you relax, we’re pleased to offer you gentle nitrous oxide (laughing gas) sedation at no additional charge.
 Nitrous oxide will help you relax during your procedure so you can get the critical care you need.

 If there’s anything else we can do to improve your experience, please don’t hesitate to let us know.

 Why Our Dentists Recommend Root Canals

-A root canal infection develops when bacteria enter the innermost part of the tooth called dental pulp.
+A root canal infection develops when bacteria enter the innermost part of the tooth called the dental pulp.
 It usually occurs because of a deep cavity, gum disease, or trauma to the tooth.

 Like any other part of your body, an infection in your tooth needs to be treated and eliminated as soon as possible.
 To get rid of the painful infection, Dr. Schriftman or Dr. Eckley will recommend a root canal procedure.

 If we don’t remove the infection, the pain will worsen, and we will eventually need to remove the tooth.
 Root canals don’t just relieve your pain – they also save your tooth.

 Most people realize that they have a root canal infection when they start to experience an excruciating toothache that worsens over time.
 But other symptoms are not as obvious: